hyperdevs-team/mini-swift/docs/Mini/protocols/Action.md

 public protocol Action
 ```

-> Protocol that has to be conformed by any object that can be dispatcher
+> Protocol that has to be conformed by any object that can be dispatched
 > by a `Dispatcher` object.